e271828e/Flight.jl/docs/src/tutorials/tutorial01/tutorial01.md

     To assign a precise value to a control slider, use Ctrl+Click (on Windows) or Cmd+click (on Mac) to enable keyboard input.

-Under *Longitudinal Control*, select the *Pitch SAS* mode.
-In this mode, direct throttle control is preserved, but elevator inputs are fed to a pitch compensator, which computes the actual elevator actuator commands.
-The pitch compensator modifies the natural short-period and phugoid modes, providing a smoother, more stable pitch response.
+Under *Longitudinal Control*, select the *Throttle/Pitch SAS* mode.
+In this mode, throttle and elevator inputs are fed to a longitudinal stability compensator, which computes the actual throttle and elevator actuator commands.
+This modifies the natural short-period and phugoid modes, providing a smoother, more stable pitch response.
 When clicked, the button will turn amber, indicating the mode is now on standby; it will engage automatically upon lift off.

 Under *Lateral Control*, select the *Roll/Yaw SAS* mode.
-In this mode, both aileron and rudder inputs are fed to a lateral compensator, which simultaneously computes aileron and rudder actuator commands.
+In this mode, aileron and rudder inputs are fed to a lateral stability compensator, which computes aileron and rudder actuator commands.
 This improves the aircraft's Dutch roll response and stabilizes its naturally unstable spiral mode.

 Currently, the GUI does not have a graphical instrument panel.
 Instead, the *Flight Data* section provides readouts for all essential variables.
 This will be particularly useful if you're running